jasonsaini/jasonsaini/README.md

 Now, I'm seeking to work at impactful companies that have the power to enable positive change through tech.
 I've already made a few humble impacts in the tech space.

-Some of my highlights include helping my peers learn computer science fundamentals as an SI Leader at my school, contributing to enterprise-level solutions as an intern, and helping grow the ACM chapter by managing money and leading developmental workshops.
+Some of my highlights include helping my peers learn computer science fundamentals as an SI Leader at my school, contributing to enterprise-level solutions as an intern, and helping grow the ACM chapter as Vice President.

-Aside from tech, I'm an avid Marvel fan, seasoned gamer, dog lover, and coffee enthusiast!
-I am also VERY excited for God of War: Ragnarok!
+Aside from tech, I'm an avid Spider-Man fan, PS5/PC Gamer, and coffee enthusiast.

 🎮 Favorite Game 🎮            | 🎥 Favorite Movie 🎥